 This course introduces students to the study of social phenomena.
 The course presents and examines main concepts, approaches, and methods used in the study of societies.
-It also explores various dynamics of power and authority that interplay in societies.
+It also explores the various dynamics of power and authority that mutually interact within societies.